iaeiou/blue-plankton-2/content/posts/wildlife.md

 Every town has a steady flow of new "cat missing" flyers up.
 And every cat adoption agency has one-eyed, one-eared, no-eared, bob-tailed, and 3-legged cats up for adoption.

-That said, my neighbor's cat continues to live an indoor-outdoor cat, and a stealthy hunter.
+That said, my neighbor's cat continues to live an indoor-outdoor cat, and is a stealthy hunter.
 (It's also bob-tailed.)
 It roams this area that's populated with coyote, foxes, and bobats, and seems to hold its own.
 But it does have a sprinkling of tool sheds, barns, garages, and porches to dart under in an emergency.

-(Note: I've seen bobcats out in the morning and afternoon.
+(Note: I've seen bobcats and coyotes roaming in daylight.
 They're not just nocturnal.)

+House cats whose outdoor activities have been limited to forays across manicured lawns will probably not survive being let outdoors in New Hampshire.

 I kept my late cat indoors and she chafed against the restriction, developing a form of cabin fever: an occasional mix of irritability and boredom.

+If you own a cat, this may be a tough decision for you.
+If you have the option, choose a home that has enough interior space (at least 1,000 square feet I'd say) so that Fluffy the Cat run around at full speed and get adequate exercise.